+Today is (was) Africa Day.
+My favourite way of celebrating Africa is by celebrating her literature – and by implication, her narratives.
 I have loads of posts about South African books, but not one about the continent.
 Here is a handful of my favourite pan-African books.
 There are many more.
 I am shamefully missing aContinue reading “An Africa Day Collective”

-A brand new South African superhero comic, starring authentically South African characters.
+A new South African superhero comic, starring authentically South African characters.
 Such an important step in having representative books, but also a really fun comic that I would recommend widely.
 I intend on buying every issue, and buying some to donate to the children’s wards at my hospital too.

 If Cambodia Noir were just another crime thriller, it would disappear back into the woodwork among the millions of other sex-drugs-rock-and-roll thrillers with fallible heroes and sultry women that could be turned into a generic B-grade action film.

 Lumikki is a Finnish-Swedish high school student with a propensity for landing in the middle of trouble that has nothing to do with her.
 She is independent, talented, and a little bit of a BAMF.